Skip to main content

 Workbooks and logs

-With Container Insights enabled, you can query logs using Kusto Query Language (KQL) and create custom or pre-configured workbooks for data visualization.
 In the Monitoring section of the AKS cluster menu, click Workbooks to access pre-configured options.
 The Cluster Optimization workbook is particularly useful for identifying anomalies, detecting probe failures, and optimizing container resource requests and limits.
 Explore this and other available workbooks to monitor your cluster effectively.

 Cluster optimization workbook